KyoukanPT/cockgame/README.md

 # cockgame
 Weekend project by Tiago Silva, Will Silva, Tiago Gomes, Fernando Oliveira and João Andrade

 Created by five students of Academia de Código Terceira.
-The main goal is to develop a game in 2 days, with only 7  weeks of java programming knowledge.
+The main goal is to develop a game in 2 days, with only 7  weeks of Java programming knowledge.
 _______________________-Hope you enjoy it!!____________________________________

 Organization: